 LDPELDPE - low density polyethylene (density 910 - 925 kg/m3) without extra polymerization.
 Such polyethylene is viscous and soft.

 HDPEHDPE - high density polyethylene (density 940 - 970 kg/m3).
-It is one of the most practical and cheapest materials and is very solid and durable but features less elasticity if compared to other polyethylenes.
+It is one of the most practical and cheapest materials and is very solid and durable but features less elasticity when compared to other polyethylenes.

-Non-woven polypropylene is non-woven fabric made of very thin plastic (polypropylene) fibers.
+Non-woven polypropylene is non-woven fabric made of very thin plastic (polypropylene) fibres.
 Non-woven polypropylene is very practical fabric because it is very durable, soft, light-weight and cheap.
 Moreover, this fabric is easily recyclable after usage.
 It is most often used for surgical mask and gown production.